Call 0207 504 1300 to present a Winding up Petition upon a debtor company

-You (the creditor) should consider insolvency proceedings if a company (the debtor) owes you an undisputed amount, and has not:
+You should consider insolvency proceedings if a debtor company owes you an undisputed amount of no less £10,000, and has not:

 - Paid the debt

-Under these circumstances, you can issue a creditor's Winding up Petition for a court order that forces an insolvent company into compulsory liquidation.
+Under these circumstances, you can present a creditor's Winding up Petition for a court order that forces an insolvent company into compulsory liquidation.

 Formal and Statutory Demands